 What you drink with that 3 am leftover sandwich totally matters.

-Turkey, mashed potatoes, stuffing, and green bean casserole are great and all (Psych!
-Green bean casserole is nasty!), but let's be honest: if you're going to make it through a night of loud-mouthed relatives, football upsets, and Grandma's "special" holiday dish, you're gonna need booze.
+Turkey, mashed potatoes, stuffing, and green bean casserole are great and all, but let's be honest: if you're going to make it through a night of loud-mouthed relatives, football upsets, and Grandma's "special" holiday dish, you're gonna need booze.

 Soup & salad

-Nora O'Malley is a certified sommelier and the manager of Alphabet City Wine Co. in NYC.
+Nora O'Malley is a certified sommelier and former manager of Alphabet City Wine Co. in NYC.
 She's waging a war against Beaujolais Nouveau as the wine of Thanksgiving.
 Follow her: @noraomallay.